zabbix/community-templates/Storage_Devices/QSAN/template_qsan_xs3224/5.0/README.md

 Based on [https://share.zabbix.com/storage-devices/monitor-qsan-storage-devices-via-snmp](storage-devices/monitor-qsan-storage-devices-via-snmp) template with changes to support XS3224 (but no external scripts and OIDs are hardcoded, so no MIB is required).

-## Overview

-Template for QSAN XS3224 storage.

-Collects temperature data and status as text, discovers disks, pools and volumes.

-Based on [https://share.zabbix.com/storage-devices/monitor-qsan-storage-devices-via-snmp](storage-devices/monitor-qsan-storage-devices-via-snmp) template with changes to support XS3224 (but no external scripts and OIDs are hardcoded, so no MIB is required).

 ## Macros used